jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module3/lab1.rst

   |image11|

-Application Services 3 Extension (referred to as AS3 Extension or more often simply AS3) is a flexible, low-overhead mechanism for managing application-specific configurations on a BIG-IP system.
+Application Services 3 Extension (referred to as AS3 Extension or, more often merely AS3) is a flexible, low-overhead mechanism for managing application-specific configurations on a BIG-IP system.
 AS3 uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.
 The declaration represents the configuration which AS3 is responsible for creating on a BIG-IP system.
 AS3 is well-defined according to the rules of JSON Schema, and declarations validate according to JSON Schema.
-AS3 accepts declaration updates via REST (push), reference (pull), or CLI (flat file editing).
+AS3 accepts declaration updates via REST (push), reference (pull), or CLI (flat-file editing).

 This lab uses an AS3 declaration to build out our BIG-IP Application Configuration.